vishaltak/gitlab-development-kit/doc/howto/prometheus/third_party_access.md

    - **Target Port**: Select the Target Port found in Step 4, e.g. 9090.
    - **Protocol**: Leave as-is (e.g. TCP).
    - **Service Type**: Load balancer.
 1. Click **Save**.
-The UI will open a page for the load balancer service.
-The external IP address and port will be visible under the **External endpoints** field.
+The UI opens a page for the load balancer service.
+The external IP address and port are visible under the **External endpoints** field.

    Note: It may take several minutes for the load balancer to become operational.